 I believe in exposing students to new technology, but not at the risk of them becoming trained to just point-and-click.

-John Radke is a faculty member in the College of Environmental Design at the University of California, Berkeley.
+John Radke retired from the College of Environmental Design faculty in 2023.
 A founding member of the Center for Catastrophic Risk Management, he conducts research in the design and development of analytical methods that assist in recognizing spatial structure, measure changes in complex landscapes, and assess exposure from future climate change conditions.
 He advances and integrates high-resolution spatial data within data-rich multivariate models to predict the impact on and consequences of chronic exposure of infrastructure in human habitat over vast geographic regions.
 Simply put, he brings science to Planning and Design.

 Professor Radke’s research interests are in spatial analysis, spatial association and the recognition of patterns to expand our understanding of environmental impact in support of environmental landscape planning.
 He models (quantifies) and predicts environmental degradation, predicts the consequences of infrastructure failure, and proposes mitigation strategies.
 He advances and integrates high-resolution (large scale) spatial data within multivariate models while addressing environmental issues (problems).
 This has lead to data-rich models, as well as big-data modeling in an attempt to understand future climate change conditions at a back yard scale over vast regions, such as the Sacramento–San Joaquin Delta or the entire coast of California.